johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

       buffer.clear()
     }

-Many apps will want to buffer a lot of messages, and do a big batch insert into the database.
-But now we've made the problem much worse.
-Anytime the application dies, its extremely likely that kafka has already committed all the messages that were sitting in the buffer, but haven't been inserted into the database yet.
+Apps will usually want to buffer a lot of messages, and do a big batch insert into the database.
+But now we've made the *message dropping* problem much worse.
+Anytime the application dies, it's extremely likely that kafka has already committed all the messages that were sitting in the buffer, but haven't been inserted into the database yet.

-The problem in both cases is the same -- kafka thinks its lived up to the _at least once_ guarantee as soon as its delivered the message to your app.
+The problem in both cases is the same: kafka thinks it has lived up to the _at least once_ guarantee as soon as it has delivered the message to your app.
 But we want something stronger.
 We want to know that our app *finishes* processing each message at least once.
 That means we've got to control when kafka commits messages as being fully processed, so that we can tell it when we're done.